sclem/pfcrypto/README.md

 ## How it works:

 * This extension runs whenever a user logs into personal capital.
-It queries coinmarketcap API for the current ticker price and executes a POST to personalcapital API on behalf of the user.
+It queries api.alternative.me API for the current ticker price and executes a POST to personalcapital API on behalf of the user.
 If the address of the account is set in the "Account Description" field (ERC20 Tokens should be in the format "erc20:address"), the script will query blockcypher's API for the balance and use that for the number of shares.

 ## Usage: